FREQUENTLY ASKED QUESTIONS

 Also, since we operate as a process-based performance company, we show our respect and dedication to a certain methodology by giving it the proper length of time that it needs.
 To give you an idea, it usually takes us around 6 months to complete a project.
 This does not mean we don’t have deadlines.
 It just means we prefer not to rush a work.

-We don’t really like the whole concept of audition, and yet we admit we do somehow practice it.
-So let us cite some examples.
+We don’t really like the whole concept of audition, and yet we do somehow practice it.
+So let us throw you a curve ball.

 LPT does hold auditions, but they are not what most would expect.
 Depending on the needs of the project, our audition process may vary from time to time.
 Sometimes we just have a simple sit-down with interested collaborators, get to know who they are, and have a casual drink and conversation about a concept or two.
 Other times, we hold a workshop to test if the participant can handle the physical demands of a certain project.
 And in other situations, we customize a work according to the personality of the collaborator, and then devise a method based on that.
 All in all, at LPT we see each other as equal collaborators, and so we try to refrain from the usual director-actor relationship (superior-inferior relationship).
 By doing so, we always strive to rethink and reconfigure how we “audition” people.

 In the Filipino languages, langgam has a dual meaning.
-In the Tagalog (a language largely spoken in northern Philippines) it means “ant”, while in Bisaya (spoken mainly in the central part of the country) it means “bird”.
+In the Tagalog language, it means “ant”, while in the Bisaya language it means “bird”.
 The idea that these creatures represent ground and flight respectively seems to match greatly with the kind of work that we do.

-The ant stands for the highly collaborative nature of our group, our penchant towards in-depth research and criticality in our performance works, and our artistic practice of thinking and working deeply, innovatively, resourcefully, and adaptively to the skills of each individual.
-The bird, on the other hand, represents our attitude of constantly thinking out-of-the-box, of going above and beyond expectations in our works.
-And finally, though it hasn’t happened yet as of this writing, we use the bird as a reminder of our ambition to make LPT a traveling, touring company, thus sharing our works to a wider audience-- hopefully soon!
+The ant stands for the highly collaborative nature of our group, our penchant towards in-depth research and criticality in our performance works, and our artistic practice of thinking and working innovatively, resourcefully, and adaptively to the skills of each individual.
+The bird represents our attitude of constantly thinking out-of-the-box, of going above and beyond expectations in our works, of maintaining criticality from one’s work (bird’s eye-view).

 However, we do accept interns, and rest assured they will be provided with stipends (travel and food).